huangxin77/firework_sdk_official/README.md

 	   			app:feedLayout="{grid | horizontal | vertical}"
 	  			app:columns="{number_of_columns_if_your_feedLayout_is_grid, default value is 2}"
-				app:category="{This is in most case not required, please check with your account manager for available categories}"
+				app:category="{This is in most case not required, please check with your account manager for available categories}" app:textStyle="@style/{your_text_style_video_title}"
+				app:imageStyle="@style/{your_image_style_video_thumbnail}"
 			/>

-  <-- app:textStyle="@style/{your_text_style_for_video_title}"
-           			app:imageStyle="@style/{your_image_style_for_video_thumbnail}"> -->

 - {desired_width} : Specify the basic width of the view, this is required attribute.
 - {desired_height} : Specify the basic height of the view, this is required attribute.
 - app:feedLayout={grid | horizontal | vertical} : This attribute specifies the layout for displaying thumbnails.
 The possible values are

-1. Grid: Will layout video feed in a multiple ```rows> x <columns>``` format.
+a.
+Grid -  Will layout video feed in a multiple ```rows> x <columns>``` format.
 It will scroll vertically.
-If optional attribute ```app:columns``` is not specified, the default columm number defaults to 2.
+If optional attribute ```app:columns``` is not specified, the default columm number is 2.

 <img src="screenshots/grid.jpg"  width="270" height="480"> <img src="screenshots/grid_with_title.jpg"  width="270" height="480">

-2. horizontal: Will layout video feed as a single row and will function as a horizontal scrollable view.
+b. horizontal -  Will layout video feed as a single row and will function as a horizontal scrollable view.

 <img src="screenshots/Horizontal_video_list.png"  width="270" height="480">

-3. vertical : Will layout video feed as a single column and will function as a vertical scrollable view.
+c. vertical - Will layout video feed as a single column and will function as a vertical scrollable view.

 <img src="screenshots/vertical.jpg"  width="270" height="480"> <img src="screenshots/vertical_with_title.jpg"  width="270" height="480">

 We recommend using layout_height="match_parent" when feedLayout is specified as either Vertical or Grid and using definite height defined either as % of the parent viewgroup's height or specified in terms of dp when feedLayout is horizontal

 	       e.g